FEMUR ANATOMY

 • Connects the upper and lower ends of the femur

-• Supports weight-bearing and facilitates movement
+• Supports weight-bearing and facilitates your movement

 • Notable features include the linea aspera